dtrokhlib/booking-service-api/readme.md

-npm i
+1.npm i
-npm run dev
+2.npm run dev

 All requests can be tested from postman / examples with data is added in the postman folder